EMT 100 – Emergency Medical Technician

 - First step in pursuing paramedic license

-- 68 hours of clinical emergency room and ambulance experience
+- 6 full days of clinical emergency room and ambulance experience

 EMT 102 – Emergency Medical Care Refresher